ai-cfia/nachet-backend/README.md

 ```

 You can then visit the web client at `http://localhost:80`.
 The backend will be
-build from the Dockerfile enabling preview of local changes and the frontend
+built from the Dockerfile enabling preview of local changes and the frontend
 will be pulled from our Github registry.

 ### TESTING NACHET-BACKEND